lineality/dungeon_of_notebooks_coding_study_tools/README.md

 dungeon_of_notebooks_coding_study_tools

-Note: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ is story-based coding study experiment, one which is focused on command-line terminals rather than Notebooks.
+Note: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ is story-based coding study tool.
+Read-Me-Adventures is focused on using command-line terminals rather than Notebooks, and focused on projects such as Natural Language Processing rather than interview question code challenges.

 # Dungeon of Notebooks